 EVENTUALLY TO INCLUDE: Lowestoft Great Yarmouth Kingston-upon-Hull Grimsby-Cleethorpes

-No. 19 was seen in September 1966, whilst exactly four years earlier No.25 waits at the end of the nowadays pedestrianised High Street.
+The mainstay at this time was a batch of AEC Regent IIs delivered in 1947 supplied with locally built Eastern Coachworks bodies at a time when that company had come under postwar public control and was being set up then to provide exclusively from 1948 for the nationalised Transport Holding Company fleets.
+The Council was obviously keen to provide local employment with the supply of its requirements and worked to ensure it got ECW to complete its order for bodies the years before.
+No. 19 was seen when 19 years old in September 1966, whilst exactly four years earlier No.25 waits at the end of the nowadays pedestrianised High Street.
 The conductor takes the opportunity to chat with his driver whilst they are delayed by an opening of the swing-bridge over the River Waveney entrance to the dock area .
 It could take several minutes for it to close after the passsage of, say, one or more fishing trawlers.

-Also in 1966, a comparatively new addition was a couple of AEC Regent V which had Massey bodywork.
+Also in 1966, a comparatively new addition was a couple of AEC Regent V which also had Massey bodywork.
 Note that even then local registrations were not yet using suffix letters.
 The Council then went on to order similarly bodied Leyland PD3s and with the coming of local government re-organisation in 1974-5 services were operated as part Waveney District Council.
 Vehicles thereafter included AEC Swift OMO single deckers but I never saw these or the PD3s in service.

 ........but the undoubted stars of the fleet in 1962 (they lasted a couple of years more) were three or four remaining Guy Arab Utilities dating from 1945.
 As with most late survivors of this type elsewhere they had undergone some modernisation and rebuilding including rubber mounted windows but FBJ373 was of more original appearance than its brothers and at this time included the heavy shadow script style of fleetname that was being replaced fleetwide by a simple coat of arms.
 I may be wrong but I think that the Hughes Electricals business is still present in the High Street there.